 PTO Accrual: Everything You Need to Know

-PTO accrual relates to precisely how paid time off is accrued and then monitored & the abbreviation of "paid time off,".4 min read
+PTO, or paid time off, accrual relates to precisely how paid time off is accrued and then monitored.4 min read

 PTO accrual relates to precisely how paid time off is accrued and then monitored.
 PTO, the abbreviation of "paid time off," is the combination of all paid time off work that an employee is entitled to under a PTO plan.
-This includes vacation days, sick days, personal days, etc.
+This includes:

 PTO policy outlines the way in which PTO entitlement is calculated and accrued.

-As standard, all staff, whether they are part time, full time, or employed for just a term, start accruing PTO from the moment that they join an organization, and they may utilize their PTO days as and when they are accrued.
-Accruals are generally shown in days, however they are gained and monitored in hours (for example, 20 days equates to 160 hours based on a typical 40 hours/5 day working week).
+As standard, all staff, whether they are part time, full time, or employed only for a certain term, start accruing PTO from the moment that they join an organization, and they may utilize their PTO days as they are accrued.
+Accruals are generally shown in days; however, they are gained and monitored in hours (for example, 20 days equates to 160 hours based on a typical 40-hour, 5-day working week).

-PTO accrual can vary depending on the particular employee's amount of service to the company, and their FTE.
-There are relative variances depending on whether the employee is considered exempt or non-exempt, which are outlined below.
+PTO accrual can vary depending on the particular employee's amount of service to the company and their FTE (full-time equivalent).
+There are relative variances depending on whether the employee is considered exempt or non-exempt.

 Non-Exempt Accrual Rates